MongoDB

 ```

-* Added `/admin` to explicitly specify the authentication database.
+* `/admin` explicitly specifies the authentication database

-* Added `tls=true` to enforce encryption in transit (Security Best Practice).
+* `tls=true` enforces encryption in transit

 </Step>